Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/shape_space.md

 One attempt to build a shape space for a collection of binarized images is to apply the Kabsch algorithm, which includes a step in which the best rotation is found, to every pair of images.
 As a result, we would obtain the RMSD between every pair of images, and our goal is to use the collection of all these "distances" to build a shape space of our images.

+**Note:** CellOrganizer applies a related approach to the Kabsch algorithm for computing a cellular distance, called the **diffeomorphic distance**[^Rohde2008], which can be thought of as determining the amount of energy required to deform one shape into another.
+{: .notice--warning}

 We hope that this problem sounds familiar, as it is Lost Cities problem from the start of this lesson in disguise.
-The pairs of distances between images correspond to a road map, and the locations of images in the shape space correspond to locating cities.
+The pairs of distances between images correspond to a road atlas, and placing images into a shape space corresponds to locating cities.

-Statisticians have devised a collection of approaches for the Lost Cities problem, which we now think of as assigning points to *n*-dimensional space such that the distances between points in this space approximately resemble a collection of distances between pairs of objects in some dataset (which in our case is cellular images).
-Furthermore, CellOrganizer includes a related approach to the Kabsch algorithm for computing a cellular distance, called the **diffeomorphic distance**, which can be thought of as determining the amount of energy required to deform one shape into another.
+Statisticians have devised a collection of approaches to solve the Lost Cities problem, the most common of which are called multi-dimensional scaling.
+The fundamental idea is to assign points to *n*-dimensional space such that the distances between points in this space approximately resemble a collection of distances between pairs of objects in some dataset (which in our case is cellular images).

 **STOP:** If we have *m* cellular images, then how many times will we need to compute the distance between a pair of images?
 {: .notice--primary}

-Unfortunately, for a large dataset, computing the distance between every pair of objects can become very time-intensive, even with a powerful computer.
-Instead, we will try to rotate all images at the same time so that the images are all aligned against each other before we begin.
-After this alignment, we can then vectorize all the images starting at the same point, which will hopefully ensure that two shape vectors have high RMSD when (and only when) they derive from shapes that are dissimilar.

 ## Aligning many images concurrently

+Unfortunately, if we have a large dataset, computing the distance between every pair of objects can become very time-intensive, even with a powerful computer.
+Instead, we will rotate all images concurrently so that the images are all aligned against each other before we begin.
+After this alignment, we can then vectorize all the images starting at the same position to ensure that two shape vectors have high RMSD when (and only when) they derive from dissimilar shapes.

-* To do so, first identify the "major axis" of each image (show figure).
-Define axis as a line segment through the shape's center of mass that connects two points on the shape's boundary.
-The major axis is the axis of the shape that has maximum length.
+We can align a collection of images by first identifying the **major axis** of each image, which is the line segment crossing through the image's center of mass that is as long as possible.
+The figure below shows the major axis for a few shapes.

+NEED FIGURE SHOWING AXIS -- very similar shapes

+Because these shapes are similar, when we align their major axes, their similarities will overlap, as shown below.

+NEED FIGURE SHOWING SIMILAR SHAPES OVERLAPPED BASED ON MAJOR AXIS

+**Note:** We discussed rotations of the images, but we did not discuss what happens when we need to flip an image to align it.
+This is beyond the scope of our work here but is discussed in research[^Pincus2007].
+{: .notice--warning}

 * Then, rotate images so that their major axes are aligned; for example, align them so that the major axis is horizontal.
 Only then do we sample each image's vector, starting at one side of the major axis and proceeding clockwise.

-* SHOW EXAMPLE?

 * (There is just one problem, which is that similar shapes could be mirror images of each other.
 Pincus and Thierot 2007 used a reference shape and found the minimum RMSD between a shape and the reference or its inverse and the reference.)